shackled99/Glyphwheel-Forecast-Engine/hybrid_mind/BUILD_SUMMARY.md

 ## The Journey Today

-### Where We Started
-- Original plan: Build a hybrid mind
-- Challenge: Not enough data for training
-- Solution: Used stock market data (14 years)

 ### What We Discovered
 - ✅ Antifragile system works at 21k recursion
-- ✅ Pattern discovery from noise (55-95% accuracy)
 - ✅ High purity patterns improve performance
 - ✅ Imperfection is the learning mechanism

 ### What We Built
-- ✅ Complete trading system (patterns + validator + backtester)

 - ✅ Hybrid consciousness (observe + chat + code + learn)
 - ✅ Proof of concept for self-improving AI
 - ✅ Framework for future development